nix-community/nixpkgs-wayland/README.md

             # use it as an overlay
             nixpkgs.overlays = [ inputs.nixpkgs-wayland.overlay ];
+            # If using home-manager, you must also set home-manager.useGlobalPkgs = true;

             # or, pull specific packages (built against inputs.nixpkgs, usually `nixos-unstable`)
             environment.systemPackages = [